 Traditions are everywhere in life.
-But do you know there is even a tradition in bracelets?
+There are even bracelet traditions.
 And very old traditions too!
 But serious: a bracelet, a piece of (beautiful) jewelry, is the object or subject of many wonderful and interesting traditions.
 And celebrations.
 Curious…?
 Well, let me tell you about them.

 1. traditional bracelet Greece 2. traditional bracelet Bulgaria

-The tradition in bracelets in the Victorian Era in Europe
+The bracelet traditions in the Victorian Era in Europe

 In the Victorian Era, according to tradition, the groom gives a set of bracelets to his future wife.
 The girl wears one of the bracelets at the start of the engagement.
 And she puts the second one on the wedding day.
 It becomes customary that the wives pass the bracelet set on to their daughters.